jayperryworks/javascript-101/slides.md

 __They don't__.

-* They pretend to by sequentially executing simple instructions.
+* They pretend to by sequentially executing simple instructions very quickly
-* The only things a computer knows are the things we tell it.
+* The only things a computer knows are the things we tell it

 --